Ctrl-SimonLi/ProgrammingPortfolio/index.md

 #### SpaceGame

 An OOP Space Shooter game made in Processing.
-Made in Winter 2020
+Deeper understanding of OOP and classes.
+OOP used extensively within this application.

 -note-: You may have to download the Proccessing Sound Library if you haven't already.